 Privacy-preserving verification flips this model on its head.
 It doesn’t require collecting and storing troves of personal data.
 Instead, it verifies a specific piece of information for a specific purpose and then moves on.
 The underlying sensitive data stays with the user, where it belongs.
 This eliminates the need for a central database of identities, which in turn removes the primary incentive for large-scale data breaches.
 It’s the difference between leaving your wallet on the counter and just showing your ID for a moment.

-Why Data Minimization Is Key
+Why Data Minimization Is a Game-Changer

 At its core, data minimization is about reducing risk.
 By getting rid of large databases filled with user information, you make it exponentially harder for bad actors to steal data and commit fraud.
 When you don’t store sensitive data, it can’t be stolen from you.
 This simple fact is a massive step forward for digital security and a core tenet of what makes a system truly privacy-preserving.